Department: EM Admissions

 • One year of prior experience in higher education or equivalent.

 • Ease in using technology for communication, record keeping, and management of data.

-• Detail-oriented with strong oral and written communication skills.
+• Must be detail-oriented and possess strong oral and written communication skills.

-• Ability to manage a complicated daily, weekly and monthly schedule with recurring important professional commitments on and off campus.
+• Manage a complicated daily, weekly and monthly schedule with recurring important professional commitments on and off campus.

 • Ability to work in a collaborative and effective manner with students, alumni, diverse families, administrators, and faculty.

 • Ability to work and communicate effectively with individuals from diverse backgrounds and cultures.

 • Experience in student recruitment, education advocacy, or college counseling.

 • Proficiency and fluency (grammar, spelling, syntax, structure) in both written and spoken Spanish.

 • Experience within an institution of higher education.